The 7-Step ESG Reporting Process

 ESG Report Design

 Visually conveying the content in an impactful and engaging manner is critical to the overall success of your ESG report.
-It is helpful to develop at least two design approaches and work with a respected and experienced ESG report design firm to ensure that your report is professional, not overly complex, and easy to read.
+It is helpful to develop multiple design approaches and work with a respected and experienced ESG report design firm to ensure that your report is professional, not overly complex, and easy to read.

 Once the design and content are finalized, it is time to lay out the report in a user-friendly manner.
 This is where data is visualized as charts or infographics, and key messages and stories bring the report to life.
 Once the final product is approved, printed copies may be produced, electronic PDF documents are created, and if desired, a microsite or website content page is created.

-For online formats, it is highly recommended that a landing page, separate microsite or integrating the report into a company’s website be developed.
+For online formats, it is highly recommended that a landing page, separate microsite, or method of integrating the report into a company’s website be developed.
 This will help harness the power of your website’s search engine optimization (SEO) efforts.
 Either of these formats will lead to more readers finding your ESG report and could lead to additional traffic to your website.

 Once produced, letting the world know about your ESG report and sustainability report is the final step.
 It is often useful to employ an outside communications firm, or marketing or advertising agency, to help spread the word.